Pybounce/spiky_situation/README2.md

   - Since the raycast doesn't then correctly set you (LIKELY WOULD SOLVE THE ABOVE BUG TOO)
 - Saw projectiles break when hitting keys.
   - Probably need to add some more collision layers etc
+- Checkpoints do nothing
+  - I changed it so when you die the whole level is rebuilt, so now checkpoints don't do a thing.